Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 You agree not to write post-dated checks.
 If you do, we may or may not pay the check on the day it is presented.

 The following applies to you if the governing state law of your account is in a state other than New York: If you write a post-dated check on your account and intend that the check will not be paid by us until the date written on the check, you must notify us to register it at the time you write the check.
-In order for your registration notice to be effective, you must call CitiPhone Banking® and provide the number, payee, amount and date of the check.
+In order for your registration notice to be effective, you must call CitiPhone BankingÂ® and provide the number, payee, amount and date of the check.
 You may also send written notice of your post-dated check request to us at the address printed on your periodic statement.
 An oral or written request to register a post-dated check is good for six (6) months and may be renewed for additional six (6) month periods by giving written notice to us within the period during which the original notice is in effect.
 A post-dated check will be registered only if the notice is received at such a time and in such a manner as to afford us a reasonable opportunity to act on it before we take action with respect to the check.
 We may pay any post-dated check that has not been properly registered with us or not registered in a timely manner.
 If we re-credit your account after paying a postdated check over a valid and timely postdated check notice, you agree to transfer to us all of your related rights against the payee or other holder of the check, and to assist us in legal action taken against that person.

 ## Stale-Dated Checks